benmvp/slides/2017/nodevember/why-react.md

 - Shameless plug alert!
 - I gave a talk call _React exposed! 😮_ at ForwardJS earlier this year
 - I go through several JSX gotchas among other topics
-- Feel free to watch the video (not now)

 =====